Salesforce Documents

 - Translation suggestions.
 Suggest a translated clause with a "human review required" badge.

-Where AI must stay out
+Where Smart must stay out

 - Giving legal advice.